markuskramerIgitt/LearnSalt/Returner.md

 ====

-All Salt function return data, coined "return data".
+All Salt functions return data, coined "return data".

 "Returners" are implemented as the 35 Python modules in salt/salt/returner/

 A "returner" can be used in up to 3 distinct use cases:

-**Use case 1: Minion stores "return data"**
+## Use case 1: Minion stores "return data" ##

 Coined "Minion-side returner" or "external job cache"